The only thing more important than your to-do list is your to-be list.

 The only thing more important than your to-be list is to be.”

 One area that drains time reserves is the never ending to-do list.
-So, this month let's tackle this issue and develop a new habit.
+So, let’s tackle this issue and develop a new habit.

 To-Do… To-Do… Lots of people have to-do lists.
 Making a list is a feel-good activity, organizing thoughts and putting to paper all the things we want to accomplish.
-People love to develop a comprehensive list of all activities and to-do items, then spend more time checking off accomplishment.
-Feels good!
-But,think about this: sometimes the habit of producing the to-do lists takes time away from the actual doing.
+People love to develop a comprehensive list of all activities and to-do items, then spend time checking off their accomplishments.

 Lists are no substitute for planning and scheduling.
 The most important thing to do is to set aside a block of time on your daily appointment planner/calendar to accomplish a specific task.
-This step translates intentions into an allotted time for action.
+This step translates intentions into a commitment for action.